-- o If you have a litter of puppies, it is important that you can identify them.
+- If you have a litter of puppies, it is important that you can identify them.
 Make a list of their names and distinguishing marks so that you can keep a record.
-Remove all paper collars before they become too snug. - o Puppies will have their first medical appointment at about 2 weeks of age if no problems have arisen. - o The area where you keep your foster puppies must be clean, dry, warm and free of drafts.
+Remove all paper collars before they become too snug. - Puppies will have their first medical appointment at about 2 weeks of age if no problems have arisen. - The area where you keep your foster puppies must be clean, dry, warm and free of drafts.
 Puppies younger than 2-3 weeks cannot maintain their own body temperature and can die if they become chilled.
-Be

-- sure to use a heating pad or rice socks to keep your foster animals warm. - o Puppies with mothers should be kept separate from other animals in the house.
-The mother may be protective and can attack other animals or people if she feels that she or her puppies are in danger. - o Use towels or blankets for bedding.
+- o Be sure to use an electric heating pad that does not shut off or a Snuggle Safe to keep your foster animals warm. - Puppies with mothers should be kept separate from other animals in the house.
+The mother may be protective and can attack other animals or people if she feels that she or her puppies are in danger. - Use towels or blankets for bedding.
 Bedding should be changed daily (or more frequently if necessary).
-The mother will try to keep the area clean, but that can be a difficult chore, especially with a large litter. - o The mother will take care of the babies' elimination needs by frequently cleaning and licking them.
+The mother will try to keep the area clean, but that can be a difficult chore, especially with a large litter. - The mother will take care of the babies' elimination needs by frequently cleaning and licking them.
 Puppies begin eliminating without stimulation from their mother at about 3 weeks of age.